 C (ON/RUN): This position can be used to operate the electrical accessories and to display some instrument panel cluster warning and indicator lights.
-This position can also be used for service and diagnostics, and to verify the proper operation of the malfunction indicator lamp as may be required for emission inspection purposes.
 The switch stays in this position when the engine is running.
 The transmission is also unlocked in this position on automatic transmission vehicles.